yoshiekiura/zenx/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `projectcoind` for your own use.
+You can ignore this section if you are building `zencoind` for your own use.

-projectcoind/projectcoin-cli binaries are not included in the projectcoin-Qt.app bundle.
+zencoind/zencoin-cli binaries are not included in the zencoin-Qt.app bundle.

-If you are building `projectcoind` or `projectcoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `zencoind` or `zencoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: